Adecoagro's 20-F Form 2018

 Adecoagro is a leading agricultural company in South America.
 Adecoagro owns over 247 thousand hectares of farmland and several industrial facilities spread across the most productive regions of Argentina, Brazil and Uruguay, where it produces over 1.9 million tons of agricultural products including sugar, ethanol, bio-electricity, milled rice, corn, wheat, soybean and dairy products, among others.

-SOURCE MZ
+SOURCE Adecoagro S.A.

 Share this article